Atlantic.Net Blog

 Step 4 – Configure the Export Directory

-Next, you will need to edit the NFS server main configuration file and define the path of the directory that you want to share.
+Next, you must edit the NFS server’s main configuration file and define the directory path you want to share.
 You can do it with the following command:

 nano /etc/exports